NFL's 32 top surprises, and rating whether each will continue

 The surprise: An ultra-efficient Ryan Tannehill.

 The verdict: REAL.
-Tannehill has completed 72.5 percent of his passes, fifth-best in the NFL, and has a 104.9 passer rating, good for eighth best.
+Tannehill has completed 72.5 percent of his passes, fifth best in the NFL, and has a 104.9 passer rating, good for eighth best.
 Coach Adam Gase is building this offense around Tannehill's accuracy on quick throws and propensity to find open receivers.
 You can tell that Tannehill is having fun with his new crew of versatile receiving weapons.
 Tannehill will likely never be an MVP candidate or throw for 5,000 yards, but he could show similar efficiency throughout the season. -- Cameron Wolfe

 New England Patriots